zellis243/css-position-it-right-unsolved/README.md

   - [ ] At least one shape should have a solid background color chosen from the available [HTML colors](https://www.w3schools.com/html/html_colors.asp).
   - [ ] At least one shape should have a gradient background color chosen from the available [UI gradients](https://uigradients.com/).
   - [ ] At least one shape should have a background image that fits the shape and doesn't overflow it, using images from [Lorem Picsum](https://picsum.photos/) or any other images CDN service.
-  - [ ] **!!!
-Optional.** At least one shape should be clipped using a path or created with SVG shaping tools such as a path, polyline, or polygon.
-Note that manually created SVGs are expected; generated SVGs from any UI tool will not be accepted.
   - [ ] The width and / or height height of at least one shape should be based on the percentage units relative to the dimensions of the face shape.
   - [ ] The width and / or height of at least one shape should be based on relative units relative to the font size.
   - [ ] At least one shape should have an opacity of 50% or be semi-transparent.